-How much military pay you receive each month is based on different factors, including rank or "paygrade," your Basic Allowance for Housing (BAH), the service member's Basic Allowance for Subsistence (BAS), and a few other pays that depend on your circumstance and job, such as the annual clothing allowance, deployment, job description, location and other factors.
+How much military pay you receive each month is based on different factors, including rank or "paygrade," your Basic Allowance for Housing (BAH), the service member's Basic Allowance for Subsistence (BAS) and a few other pays that depend on your circumstance and job, such as the annual clothing allowance, deployment, job description, location and other factors.

 Yes, but not in the way you're hoping.
-That BAH bump comes only once, when the service member gets married or, if they don't marry, when they have more than 50 percent custody of their first child.
+That BAH bump comes only once, when the service member gets married or, if they don't marry, when they have more than 50% custody of their first child.
 After that, the rate does not change per child or per dependent -- it's a one-time thing.

 But, when stationed in an area where a cost-of-living-adjusment (COLA) is paid, it is paid per family member.
 Because COLA is meant to offset the cost of living in that area, it makes sense that each person would receive it.
 So, in this case, having an extra child would get you a little extra cash.